Cisco-Talos/clamav-documentation/src/faq/faq-rust.md

 # ClamAV-Rust FAQ

-## Why is Rust required to compile ClamAV in version 0.105?
+## Why is Rust required to compile ClamAV?

 For those unfamiliar with [the Rust programming language](https://www.rust-lang.org/), Rust is a systems programming language that guarantees memory-safety and thread-safety without relying on garbage collection.
 Rust does not guarantee against memory leaks, but its modern type sytem and novel ownership model all but eliminate accidental memory leaks.
 You can write "unsafe" Rust code that disables some of Rust's safety checks and offers the same flexibility that C has when complex optimizations are needed or when interfacing with C code.